Martin-Biomed/ble_client_for_windows/project_README.md

 1. In the base project dir, install the package using: **pip install pipreqs**
 2. To generate a Python dependencies list, enter cmd: **pipreqs . --ignore ".venv"**
    1. This command generates a "requirements.txt" file with the required dependencies.

 3. Install the list of dependencies using: **pip install -r requirements.txt**

+**Note:** To use pipreqs, it was necessary to manually download a Python library called pysetupdi.
+This API wrapper is used by the "pipreqs" tool to some extent, but it was not available from pip at the time of this project.

 If using PyCharm, these dependencies are only installed within the scope of the (venv).